robalb/ebpf-web-fingerprint/README.md

 `http://10.200.1.2:8080/test/id`

 Note that the build process currently requires the Linux UAPI headers to be installed on your system.
 This will change in the future.
 On ubuntu/debian, you can install the headers with:
 ```bash
 sudo apt install linux-headers-$(uname -r)
 ```
-You can ask your favourite LLM for help with the installation on other linux distributions.
+On other linux distributions you can ask your favourite LLM for help with the installation.

 ## Run the demo server in TLS mode